 You must hold a current valid Passport to enter India along with a relevant visa.
 Your passport will need to have at least 6 months left until expiry to apply for any Indian visa.

 Visas for India are easy to get and are not expensive.
 Most people opt for a e-tourist visa which can be applied for online.
 Depending on which country you are travelling from, some can be gained upon entry to India, however please check your particular visa requirements well in advance of your travel as each country has different requirements.

 Top and important tip: Be careful to time the application of your visa with booking your flight.
 Most tourist visas expire after 6 months, so you need to ensure that your visa is valid throughout the entire length of your stay.
 Apply too early and you risk your visa expiring before or during your travels.
-If you have recently visited India and your visa gives 2nd entry entitlement,are planning to use your 2nd entry entitlement, please check the restrictions on 2nd entries very carefully.
-There is a lot of confusion about the validity and many tourists are refused entry into India because they have not properly understood the restrictions over the 2nd entry.
+If you have recently visited India and your visa gives 2nd entry entitlement and are planning to use your 2nd entry entitlement, please check the restrictions on 2nd entries very carefully.
+There is a lot of confusion about the validity and many tourists are refused entry into India because they have not properly understood the restrictions around this.

-During our trips, we often travel around in a Tempo Traveller which is like a small mini bus.
-It can carry 14 people.
-It is a great way to travel as it's small enough to hold conversations in from front to back and plenty of windows to watch Indian life pass you by!
+During our trips, we often travel around in a Tempo Traveller which is like a small mini bus that can carry 14 people.
+It is a great way to travel as it's small enough to hold conversations from front to back and plenty of windows to watch Indian life pass you by!
 Our luggage will be stored securely on the roof of the vehicle and is never left unattended.

 As you may be able to imagine, the roads are busy, congested, full of pot-holes, and in India people use their horns a lot!
 If you are prone to car sicknesses, it's a good idea to bring something with you to ease any potential discomfort.